sezion/shopify-app/README.md

 ## Contact

-If you have any question, feel free to contact us at help@sezion.com
+If you have any questions, feel free to contact us at help@sezion.com